aabatista/covid19_parameter_estimation/README.md

 * time_series_covid19_deaths_global_narrow.csv
 * time_series_covid19_recovered_global_narrow.csv

-The header line of all three files is:
+All these three csv files have to be in the same directory of activeWorld.py file.
+The header line of all these three csv files is:

 Province/State,Country/Region,Lat,Long,Date,Value,ISO 3166-1 Alpha 3-Codes,
 Region Code,Sub-region Code,Intermediate Region Code